attack-flow

 Reference: Working Sample

-See sample-flows/ultralytics.json or sample-flows/tj-actions.json for correctly structured examples.
+See flows/incidents/ultralytics.json or flows/incidents/tj-actions.json for correctly structured examples.